rikhil-amonkar/calendar-planning/README.md

 ![Constraint Satisfaction Planning](images/thumbnail.png)

 We evaluate on the [Natural Plan](https://github.com/google-deepmind/natural-plan) benchmark on three tasks: calendar scheduling, trip planning, and meeting planning.
+We also use the ZebraLogic dataset.
 We use LLMs with three types of output: plans, Python code, and [Z3](https://github.com/Z3Prover/z3) code.

 ## Data